Mattia46/firstMonth/pills/variables.md

 age = 18
 name = "Joe Fox"
 first_line = "Makers Academy, "
-second_line = "25 City Rd., "
+second_line = "50-52 Commercial St., "
-postcode = "EC1Y 1AA"
+postcode = "E1 6LT"
 address = first_line + second_line + postcode
 ````

-The value of `address` will be "Makers Academy, 25 City Rd., EC1Y 1AA".
+The value of `address` will be "Makers Academy, 50-52 Commercial St., E1 6LT".
 So, you create new variables (and change them) by putting the variable name on the left and the value on the right of the assignment.